Description Thank you for your interest in a career with the Vallejo Police Department!

 For more information about the Vallejo Police Department, please visit their webpage

 .
 ABOUT VALLEJO

-This is the full working level class in law enforcement, performing all duties required to effectively respond to and resolve situations encountered.
-Incumbents may be assigned, depending on rotational assignments, to patrol, traffic, detective, crime prevention or other police-related functions.
+This is both the entry level and the first safety class within the Police Officer series.
+Incumbents perform all duties required to effectively respond to and resolve situations encountered.
+Police Officer (Entry) may be assigned, depending on rotational assignments, to patrol, traffic, detective, crime prevention or other police-related functions.

-- Receives general supervision from supervisory and management staff
+Receives general supervision from supervisory and management staff Examples of Duties

--The following duties are considered essential to the Police Officer (Lateral) class:
+-The following duties are considered essential to the Police Officer (Entry) class:

 - Enforces local, State and Federal laws and ordinances

 - Patrols assigned area of the City in a car, on a motorcycle, or on foot